An alp with history

 Natural spectacle of the extra class

 Since 1948, the two imposing waterfalls, which tumble 600 meters thundering and foaming into the depths, are under nature protection.
 At least as special are the ibexes and marmots living free on Engstligenalp.
-Somewhere on the largest plateau in Switzerland, edelweiss grows on the edge of the rock, and here and there water-clear rock crystals glisten in narrow rock crevices.
+Many protected plants, such as edelweiss, gentian and male fritillary, grow on Switzerland’s largest plateau.
+Here and there, water-clear rock crystals glisten in narrow crevices.
 And through the wide plain flow leisurely the glacial streams.
-Definitely a special place!
+Definitely a very special place!

 Many paths lead to the Engstligenalp